niklasramo/mezr/README.md

 Returns the element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block).
 In case the containing block could not be computed `null` will be returned.

+This method is not something you need too often, but when you do you'll be happy that you stumbled upon this library.
+It's _very_ tricky to compute the containing block correctly while taking browser differences into account.
+This method does all the heavy lifting for you.

 **Syntax**

 ```ts